 - Operating the state cooperative prisoner shuttle system

 - Extradition of fugitives from inside and outside Washington State

-The Sheriff's Office will not provide warrant information over the phone.
+The Sheriff's Office will not provide any warrant information over the phone or email.
 There are several reasons for this, including respect for the privacy of individuals, and the likelihood of misidentification to possible false arrest.